Teachings/AIServerSetup/03-ComfyUI/ComfyUISetup.md

 ```

 This will provide details if anything goes wrong or if you encounter issues with GGUF models or node management.

----

-This `README.md` provides the complete steps to set up **ComfyUI with GGUF support** in Docker, with instructions for downloading models into the checkpoints directory and managing nodes using ComfyUI Manager.